-- 1. Complete a monthly "health check" of your scanner's replaceable parts (including cartridge, absorbing felt, ink rollers, stamp pads, and lens cover) and replace them before they show extreme wear.
-Replacement instructions are described in the scanner's instruction manual. - 2.
-Do not insert checks that could damage the scanner, such as stapled checks. - Use compressed air to clean the scanner frequently.
+- 1. Complete a monthly "health check" of your scanner. - 2.
+Do not insert checks that could damage the scanner, such as stapled checks. - 3.
+Use compressed air to clean the scanner frequently.
 This eliminates dust and paper fragments that may damage the scanner. - 4.
-Approximately every six months perform a general visual check and conduct simple testing to ensure the movement and tension of the scanner's rollers and belts are sound.
-Adjust the parts as described to prevent possible malfunction. - 5.
+Approximately every six months perform a general visual check and conduct simple testing to ensure the movement and tension of the scanner's rollers and belts are sound. - 5.
 Your preventative maintenance schedule may vary depending on frequency of use and your operating environment.